GeoMOER/moer-mpg-remote-sensing/docs/units/_unit05/unit05-05_best_scripting.md

 ## Bring it together

 After extracting the functions you have to adapt the main script.
 This process of refinement will give you a good chance to re-think the implementation and structure of workflow and is a valuable opportunity to evaluate your concepts and code.

+You will find more examples cloning the repo  `git clone https://github.com/GeoMOER-Students-Space/msc-phygeo-class-of-2020-creu.git`